srhtkn/CPS-Lab/README.md

 # CPS-Lab
-This repository includes projects from Cyber Physical Laboratory in Istanbul Technical University
+This repository includes projects from Cyber Physical Laboratory in Istanbul Technical University.

+CPS LAB.